sparshsah/foggy-demo/demo/finance/perfat/stats.md

 ## The stats

+* I won't even mention alpha or beta.
+Your strategy's beta (to SPX, US10Y, or crude) should be either point-in-time (for XS strategies) or long-term (for TS strategies) zero ex-ante, and full-sample close to zero realized.
+Your pnl should be pure alpha.

 * Net (Annualized) Sharpe Ratio: Net Sharpe, or Net SR.
 * Net (Annualized) Expected Return (on NAV): Net ER.
 * Gross (Annualized) Sharpe Ratio: Gross Sharpe, or Gross SR.